 Michael “Bammi” Rose (Paul Simon, Jools Holland, etc), twice Grammy nominated composer and producer Steve Marshall a.k.a.
-Just Stephen (Lee “Scratch” Perry, Keith Richards, etc), gifted Italian double bass player Michele Montolli (Julie Dexter, Marshall Allen/Sun Ra Arkestra, etc) and rising star of the London jazz scene Saleem Raman (Jason Yarde, etc) and the world famous drum maestro Kenrick Rowe (Clifford Jarvis, P J Harvey, The Specials, etc).
+Just Stephen (Lee “Scratch” Perry, Keith Richards, etc), gifted Italian double bass player Michele Montolli (Julie Dexter, Marshall Allen/Sun Ra Arkestra, etc), rising star of the London jazz scene Saleem Raman (Jason Yarde, etc) and the world famous drum maestro Kenrick Rowe (Clifford Jarvis, P J Harvey, The Specials, etc).

 Under the 'lock down' we are going to push forward and try to develop a conversation and an interactive experience that can be shared and enjoyed worldwide.
 We're also going to invite some more old and new friends and colleagues to contribute, so watch this space for news and updates.

 Remembering Windrush is available as a CD and online for streaming and download, remaining a unique legacy of a very memorable experience for all concerned.
 The music explores a variety of genres including bluebeat, ska, jazz, reggae, calypso, mento, gospel, blues and soul and the idea is to create a new interpretation of and a reflection on traditional and popular styles.

 This project is supported by PRS Foundation’s Open Fund for Organisations and by the Church Urban Fund on behalf of the Ministry

 Photography (c)2019 Peter Japal & State of Emergency Limited.

 Michael "Bammi" Rose